 After going through security (arriving 30 minutes prior to ticket time is recommended), we waited in the courtyard behind the hall until it was time for our tour.

-The tour was led by a ranger who showed us the Pennsylvania Supreme Court (top photo above) and The Assembly Room (bottom photo above) on the first floor.
-It lasted about 30 minutes and is accessible to those with mobility impairments or strollers.
+The 30 minutes tour was led by a ranger.
+They showed us the Pennsylvania Supreme Court (top photo above) and The Assembly Room (bottom photo above) on the first floor.

 Liberty Bell